 When you are really ready to drill down into analyzing your data, you should start to look at trends within your geographic footprint.
 The more granular, the better.
 Starting a state level and then drilling down into specific ZIP codes can yield tremendous insights into recovery rates of different repossession agencies and national repossession companies and other key performance indicators.
 Repossession agencies may cover an entire state, but there are likely ZIP codes within that state where some are more effective than others.
 And knowing which agent or national repossession company is best in which ZIP code offers a huge leg up in boosting recovery rates and efficiencies.
 The deeper the drill down into geographic trends, the more insightful and impactful the results of the analysis will be.

-One should also look at how recovery agencies and forwarding companies perform based on the stage of delinquency (i.e. pre vs. post charge off).
-Different agencies and forwarding companies are going to be better at certain types of accounts.
+One should also look at how recovery agencies and national repossession companies, also known as forwarders, perform based on the stage of delinquency (i.e. pre vs. post charge off).
+Different agencies and national repossession companies are going to be better at certain types of accounts.
 Analyzing data to determine this will result in higher recovery rates.
 While one provider may have the best score in a given state, if you look at that providers results at a more granular level, you will likely see different results.

 An overall recovery rate for a repossession agency is not nearly as useful as being able to determine how likely an agency is going to be at recovering a vehicle based on the specific ZIP code or the age of the debt.
 Precision analysis will result in higher recovery rates, will recover vehicles faster, and will lead to higher liquidation returns.